 Early Origins of the Ochsner family

 The surname Ochsner was first found in the Rhineland, where the Ochsner family became a prominent contributor to the development of the district from ancient times.
 The earliest known bearer of the name was Hans Ochslin, who was a resident of Waldsee in 1536.
 Always prominent in social affairs, the young Ochsner family became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Ochsner family
+Early History of the Ochsner family

 This web page shows only a small excerpt of our Ochsner research.
 Another 155 words (11 lines of text) covering the years 1554, 1752, 1802, 1810, and 1821 are included under the topic Early Ochsner History in all our PDF Extended History products and printed products wherever possible.

 Ochsner Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Ochsner include Ochs, Ochss, Ochse, Och, Ochsse, Ocks, Ockss, Ockse, Ocksse, Osse (northern Germany), Oexle (Swabia), Oxle (Swabia), Oechsle, Ochsner, Exline, Echslin, Oxle, Ochslein ("little ox") and many more.

 Early Notables of the Ochsner family (pre 1700)